Before traveling abroad, check U.S. Department of State travel advisories.

 Planning to take your mobile device along on an international trip?
-Roaming rules and rates are complicated and vary from one carrier to the next, so take time to understand them before you travel.
-Advance preparation can prevent disappointments, such as lack of service or unexpectedly high charges on your next bill.
+Roaming rules and rates vary from one carrier to the next and can be complex, so take time to understand them before you travel.
+Advance preparation can prevent disappointments, such as lack of service or unexpected charges on your next bill.

 Before You Travel

-- Find out if your carrier has international roaming arrangements with the service providers in the country you are visiting and whether your mobile phone will work there.
+- International roaming arrangements with the service providers in the country you are visiting and whether your mobile phone will work there.

 - Mobile telephone networks differ from country to country, and your phone may be incompatible with the networks in the country you are visiting.

-- If your phone works for voice calls, some other functions – such as sending and receiving data or text messaging – might not work.
-So, check with your mobile service provider before you depart.
+- Your phone might work for voice calls, but other functions – such as text messaging or sending and receiving data – might not.
+Check with your mobile service provider to confirm before you depart.

-- If your mobile phone will work abroad, check your carrier's roaming rates.
+- Roaming rates for the countries you plan to visit.
 If you are willing to pay the charges, verify with your carrier that international roaming is activated before you travel.

 - For most U.S. customers, domestic service plans do not cover usage abroad.